MuhammadMuhidin/DataCraft-ELT-Kimball-Modeling-with-Visual-Metabase/README.md

 ![flow](flow.svg)
 ## Concept
-Raw data from faker will be extracted by polars into csv format, then PostgresOperator with .sql write to postgres. after that airflow send dbt run command to transformation data. airflow will use the metabase api to send reports via email. a metabase get data from postgres to visualization.
+Raw data from faker will be extracted by polars into csv format, then PostgresOperator with .sql write to postgres. after that airflow send dbt run command to transformation data. airflow will use the metabase api to send reports via email. a metabase get data from postgres to visualization. and Data Hub organizes and stores metadata about your datasets.

 ## Tech Stack
 1. `Docker`: Manages application dependencies in a container and ensures consistent environments.